darrenldl/ocaml-SeqBox/SPECS.md

       * [To successfully rescue your sbx container](#to-successfully-rescue-your-sbx-container)

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

+## Error handling behaviour in general
+  - Osbx does **not** remove the generated file even in case of failure
+    - This applies to encoding, decoding, rescuing (showing does not generate any files)
+    - This is mainly for in case the partial data is useful to the user

 ## Encoding workflow
   1. If metadata is enabled, the following file metadata are gathered from file or retrieved from user input : file name, sbx file name, file size, file last modification time, encoding start time